The Great Lover (novel): Characters

 The novel focuses mostly on the real Rupert Brooke and the fictional Nell Golightly, although other characters, fictional and real people from Brooke's own life such as Virginia Woolf (then Virginia Stephen), are presented.
 Brooke's and Nell's individual character development and their relationship maintains the focus of the novel.

 One reviewer noted that Brooke was depicted as so attractive that it seems that Dawson has "rather fallen for her subject".
 However, despite his beauty and charm, the internal conflict in Brooke can be hard to sympathise with, Vanessa Curtis calling him "difficult for the reader to like" because he is "fey, brash, insecure and fickle".

 Nell on the other hand is a smart and responsible girl, age seventeen at the beginning of the novel.
 She too goes through character development.
 Though she expresses herself as in the control of most situations, in fact she is not, especially when Brooke is involved.
 One reviewer noted that Nell's voice in the novel is not altogether convincing, saying "the levels of diction and spelling here seem rather high to be coming up from the kitchen".
 The centrality of Nell in the novel was inspired by a postcard that Dawson bought which showed the maids from The Orchard during Brooke's stay.
 Though inspired by real individuals, Nell's character primarily draws inspiration from many individuals in Dawson's own life.
-The name Nell Golightly is a mix of two names: Izzie Golightly, a close friend of Dawson's mother, and Nelly Boxall, Virginia Woolf's servant.
+The name Nell Golightly is a mix of two names: Izzie Golightly, a close friend of Dawson's mother, and Nellie Boxall, Virginia Woolf's servant.